Measuring Evidence against Exchangeability and Group Invariance with E-values: Optimal e-values for group invariance

-To make this more concrete, we may specify a different alternative $\mathbb{Q}^O$ on each orbit $O \in \mathcal{Y} / \mathcal{G}$, and maximize some expected utility $\mathbb{E}^{\mathbb{Q}^O}[U(\varepsilon)]$ on each orbit.
-The composition $\varepsilon^*(y) = \varepsilon_{|O_y}^*(y)$ of the resulting orbit-level optimal e-values $\varepsilon_{|O_y}^*(y)$ is then expected utility-optimal for \emph{every marginal distribution over the orbits}.
 While specifying an alternative $\mathbb{Q}^O$ on each orbit may sound like an arduous exercise, the following example shows its practical relevance.
 We put this example to practice in Section \ref{sec:hot_hand}, where we apply it to the real-world experiment of \citet{gilovich1985hot}.

-In practice, we only need to formulate the conditional alternative on the orbit that we actually observe.
+In practice, we need only formulate the conditional alternative on the observed orbit.
 More precisely, when we receive our data $Y$, we may first classify its orbit $O_Y$, then choose an alternative $\mathbb{Q}^{O_Y}$ based on $O_Y$ (not based on $Y$ itself), and then compute the e-value using $Y$.
-Such an e-value is then optimal conditionally on the orbit, and also valid for group invariance.
-This does, of course, make it more difficult to explicitly articulate its unconditional optimality, as that would depend on the unobserved counterfactual of what we would have done in case we had observed other orbits.
-However, as this does not affect the validity, this may not be a problem in practice.

-\begin{exm}[Hot hand] The hot hand is a concept derived from basketball.
+\begin{exm}[Hot hand] The hot hand comes from basketball.
 It describes a momentum effect, in which a player hitting a shot increases their probability of hitting subsequent shots.
-This concept was first statistically popularized by \citet{gilovich1985hot}.
-In the recent literature, the hot hand is often examined by testing whether a sequence of shot outcomes $Y$ (hit/miss) is exchangeable against some sequential-dependence alternative that describes the hot hand effect \citep{miller2018surprised, ritzwoller2022uncertainty}.
+It was first statistically popularized by \citet{gilovich1985hot}.
+It is often examined by testing whether a sequence of shot outcomes $Y$ (hit/miss) is exchangeable against some sequential-dependence alternative that describes the hot hand effect \citep{miller2018surprised, ritzwoller2022uncertainty}.